Skip to content

 • If there is a monitor in both the YAML file and the database, and they have the same name, the monitor in the database will be updated with the values from the YAML file.

-All monitors in the database will be kept (i.e. the ones that were created before via YAML).
+In this case all monitors in the database will be kept (i.e. the ones that were created before via YAML).
 This is especially useful if you want to restore your monitors from your exported YAML backup, but you want to manage them on the UI in the future.

 Changing a monitor's name